Switzerland ranked world’s fourth most competitive economy

-Switzerland is Europe’s most competitive nation, coming fourth in the annual ranking of the Lausanne-based IMD business school.
+Switzerland is Europe’s most competitive nation, coming fourth in the annual global ranking of the Lausanne-based IMD business school.

 The small Alpine nation climbed from fifth to fourth place in the 63-country competitiveness ranking.
 It was helped by economic growth, the stability of the Swiss franc and high-quality infrastructure, IMD said on Tuesdayexternal link.